justynath/read-and-grow/README.md

 <p align="center"><img src="/assets/images/responsive.png" alt="drawing" width="800"/></p>

-# Introduction
-# Read And Grow
+# Read and Grow
-### Project Description - This website serves as a hub for a non-fiction reading book club, offering information on upcoming meetups and current reading selections.
+### Read and Grow is a website that serves as a hub for a non-fiction reading book club, offering information on upcoming meetups and current reading selections.
 The aim is to promote non-fiction reading across various topics and cultivate a community of like-minded individuals committed to lifelong learning.
 The website caters to current members of the book club community, as well as anyone interested in reading or starting to read non-fiction books and engaging in post-reading discussions.
 The book club hosts both online meetups and in-person gatherings in central London.

 # Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
-You will need to explain what value each of the features provides for the user, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 <hr>